 [UPDATED] A coral colonization partnership between Mote Marine Laboratory and the Nature Conservancy that is targeting depleted reefs in the Florida Keys aims to expand to the U.S. Virgin Islands and at least three Caribbean nations, including Cuba.

-The goals of the initiative, according to Sarasota-based Mote and worldwide Nature Conservancy, is “to restore more than one million corals across the region’s reefs, share science-based coral restoration and conservation practices among U.S. and international Caribbean partners, and construct necessary facilities such as coral gene banks” to save genetically diverse corals and help researchers find strains resilient to environmental change.
+The goals of the initiative, according to Sarasota-based Mote and the worldwide Nature Conservancy, is “to restore more than one million corals across the region’s reefs, share science-based coral restoration and conservation practices among U.S. and international Caribbean partners, and construct necessary facilities such as coral gene banks” to save genetically diverse corals and help researchers find strains resilient to environmental change.

 “We are accountable to future generations for securing the very resources that have helped us and generations before us to thrive,” said Dr. Luis Solórzano, head of The Nature Conservancy’s Caribbean Program.

-By 2020, according to Mote, a “coral gene bank of threatened Caribbean and Florida coral species will be established,” partly as “insurance” against catastrophic events, such as widespread bleaching, diseases and oil spills.
+By 2021, according to Mote, a “coral gene bank of threatened Caribbean and Florida coral species will be established,” partly as “insurance” against catastrophic events, such as widespread bleaching, diseases and oil spills.

 » Photo via FlKeyNews.com